Seitenansicht von internationalen Studierenden, die im Hörsaal sitzen

 Academic Program

-Students can choose one of the following courses (4 credits each):
+Students can choose one of the following courses (6 ECTS credits each):

 Business Module: International Marketing & Sales